Vigil marks four years since murder of Seattle advocate Donnie Chin

-SEATTLE — On Tuesday night, community members gathered in Canton Alley to honor the life and legacy of Donnie Chin.
+SEATTLE — Community members gathered in Canton Alley in the Chinatown-International District on Tuesday night to honor the life and legacy of Donnie Chin.

 Chin was murdered four years ago.
 The case remains unsolved.

-Connie Chin Magorty is Donnie's sister.
-"It has been four years since Donnie was killed, and we want to remember him and show how grateful we are for all he did all his life.
-He was really amazing and selfless," she said.
+"We want to remember him and show how grateful we are for all he did all his life.
+He was really amazing and selfless," said Connie Chin Magorty, Chin's sister, said.

 More than 50 years ago, Chin started the International District Emergency Center.